 In November 2015, Knight Foundation gathered more than sixty executives from these news enterprises, including both newsroom and business side.
 The American Press Institute to joined in this effort.
 The programme team shared with them a list of specific roles/skills (e.g. copy editor), work/workflows (e.g. editorial meetings) and technology/tools (e.g. CMS) that would be key to successfully transforming their news rooms and news enterprises.

 All participants have been asked to describe what is required to be at ‘table stakes’ versus ‘not table stakes’ for a list of scores of specific roles/skills, work/workflows and technology/tools.
 The level of detail they provided proved the hypothesis that they did know what was needed.
 And, when they were asked how their enterprises compared to what they themselves identified as required, they confirmed our second point: they were not doing the needed table stakes.

 At that point, the programme shifted into the challenge-centric methodology to use specific performance challenges that could help them close the gaps between being in the new game versus not.
 Each of the enterprises identified three performance challenges in early 2016 – and they took advantage of the challenge-centric methodology and tools, coaching, peer group gatherings, and other resources to focus on achieving success.
-By September/October 2016, there had been enough progress – results, capabilities, closing table stakes gaps – that Knight Foundation along with the new Lenfest Institute chose to expand the table stakes programme in 2017.
+By September/October 2016, there had been enough progress – results, capabilities, closing table stakes gaps – that Knight Foundation along with the new Lenfest Institute chose to expand the Table Stakes programme, now officially called the Knight Lenfest Newsroom Initiative, in 2017.

 Since then, close to eighty news organisations (newspapers, TV, and radio) have successfully completed the Programme.